HarryBin2002/kairoschain/README.md

 It's built using the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) which runs on top of the [Tendermint Core](https://github.com/cometbft/cometbft) consensus engine.

-### Different of Evermint & Evmos
+### Different of Kairoschain & Evmos

-- Evermint is for research and development purpose.
+- Kairoschain is for research and development purpose.
-- Evermint is fork of open source Evmos v12.1.6 plus bug fixes.
+- Kairoschain is fork of open source Evmos v12.1.6 plus bug fixes.
-- Evermint is [currently removing some modules](https://github.com/EscanBE/evermint/issues/41) from Evmos codebase and only keep `x/evm`, `x/erc20`, `x/feemarket`.
+- Kairoschain is [currently removing some modules](https://github.com/EscanBE/evermint/issues/41) from Evmos codebase and only keep `x/evm`, `x/erc20`, `x/feemarket`.
 The goal is to make it more simple for research and only focus on the skeleton of Evmos.

 ## Documentation